 How to Protect Your Nursing License in Minnesota

 At Forshier Law, LLC, we understand how important it is to you that you maintain your nursing license.
-No one puts in hundreds of hours of clinical practice and dozens of all-night study sessions in for a career that they are not passionate about.
+No one puts in hundreds of hours of clinical practice and dozens of all-night study sessions for a career that they are not passionate about.
 We are dedicated to hearing your side of the story and fighting on your behalf.

 It is important to reach out to an attorney as soon as possible if you want to preserve your nursing license.
 The earlier you have representation during the complaint process, the less likely you are to weaken your own case or be pressured into an unfair agreement.
-Some nurses are afraid that hiring an attorney is an admission of guilt.
+Some nurses are afraid that hiring a nursing license defense attorney is an admission of guilt.
 This isn’t the case; hiring an attorney simply shows that you are not willing to take any chances with your chosen career.

 If you are facing a complaint that could threaten your nursing license, let us guide you through this process.
 Contact us to schedule your free evaluation.